davecheng-tech/Student-Film-Showcase/README.md

 ## Notes on Production

-**Fiction Films** – Students wrote, directed, acted in, and produced their own short films as part of the TGV3M and TGV4M Film & Television Production courses.
-Some projects went on to screen at the [Vaughan Film Festival](https://www.vaughanfilmfestival.com/), with several earning the honour of *Best Student Film*.
+**Narrative Films** – Student written, directed, acted, and produced.
+All part of the TGV3M and TGV4M Film & Television Production courses.
+Some projects went on to screen at the [Vaughan Film Festival](https://www.vaughanfilmfestival.com/), with several earning the honour — and prizes! — of *Best Student Film*.

 **Documentaries** – Students created slice-of-life, *cinéma vérité*–style short documentaries.
-Though most incorporated interviews, emphasis was placed on **observational storytelling**, in which visual footage drives the narrative rather than serving simply as background b-roll.
+Though on-camera interviews were often unavoidable, emphasis was placed on **observational storytelling**, in which visual footage drives the narrative rather than serving simply as background b-roll.

 ## About the Educator

 These films were produced under my direction while teaching Communications Technology at St. Elizabeth CHS over the better part of two decades.
 Each project belongs fully to the students who wrote, shot, and edited them.
-My role was to help them find stories worth telling and the technical confidence to bring them to life.
+My role was only to help them **find stories worth telling** and the **technical confidence** to bring them to life.

 Though I'm primarily a Computer Science and Technology teacher these days, I still love talking about film, editing, and visual storytelling.
 If you’re a teacher hoping to strengthen your program, or a student interested in production, feel free to [reach out](mailto:dave.cheng@ycdsb.ca).
 I’m always happy to share resources, gear advice, or ideas.